NestorNebula/mini-message-board/README.md

 This project is a Mini Message board App that displays a list of messages and allows users to add more messages to this list.

+The messages added to the page are stored using PostgreSQL.

 The website has 3 pages:

 - The Homepage